 During my first trip, I got in touch with their group sales manager about arranging a corporate discount for the company I work for.
 I had to leave her several messages before I finally got her on the phone.
 She asked me some questions and then informed me I’d hear back from her “by tomorrow.”
 Tomorrow came and went, then came again and I didn’t hear from her.
 I left her a message, even spoke to her assistant, and gave up when it became clear she would not be returning my call.

 On several occasions, I found the front desk unmanned or the employees busily chatting rather than assisting guests.
-The staff also isn’t very good at handling the phone, leaving guests on hold for long periods of time or forgetting about them all together.
+The staff also isn’t very good at handling the phone, leaving guests on hold for long periods of time or forgetting about them altogether.
 This is something I’ve both witnessed and experienced.
 Keep your expectations reasonably low and you won’t be bothered by it.

 Hyatt Place LAX King Room

 During my first stay, I was in a corner King room.
 The room and the hotel as a whole reminded me of my college dorm – and I don’t mean this in a snarky way at all.
 My college dorm was actually very nice, built on a generous donation from George Lucas.
-The vibe in the lobby, the laissez faire attitude of the front desk agents, the furniture, and decor all contributed to a sense of nostalgia.
+The vibe in the lobby, the laissez-faire attitude of the front desk agents, the furniture, and decor all contributed to a sense of nostalgia.

 Anyway, the King room was comfortable and the space was used efficiently.
 There was a large desk with an ergonomic chair, a closet next to it that I didn’t use since I was there for two nights, and plenty of outlets throughout the room.
 I really liked that the desk and bed faced the windows, something I wish more hotels would do.